scikit-sparse/scikit-sparse/doc/cholmod.rst

 :mod:`~sksparse.colamd` (and their constrained counterparts) modules to reduce fill-in during factorization.

-These functions provide a direct inerface to the corresponding CHOLMOD functions that are used internally by :func:`cholesky` and :func:`ldl` when the ``order`` argument is specified.
+These functions provide a direct interface to the corresponding CHOLMOD functions that are used internally by :func:`cholesky` and :func:`ldl` when the ``order`` argument is specified.